MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/corstone-700/user-guide.rst

 All dependencies are met if the FVP launches without any errors, presenting a graphical interface showing information about the current state of the FVP.

-The ``run_model.sh`` script will provide the previously built images as arguments to the FVP, and launch the FVP.
+The ``run_model.sh`` script in "<corstone700_workspace>/run-scripts" folder will provide the previously built images as arguments to the FVP, and launch the FVP.
 Execute the ``run_model.sh`` script:

 ::